-" Synchro Monsters Synchro Monsters are placed in the Extra Deck, separate from the Main Deck.
+Synchro Monsters are placed in the Extra Deck, separate from the Main Deck.
 You can Special Summon a powerful Synchro Monster to the field in an instant just by using the Levels of your monsters.
-They can be Synchro Summoned from the Extra Deck by sending I face-up "Tuner" monster and any number of face-up non-Tuner monsters from your side of the field to the Graveyard, when the sum of all their Levels is exactly equal to the Level of the Synchro Monster.
+They can be Synchro Summoned from the Extra Deck by sending I face-up "Tuner" monster and any number of face-up non-Tuner monsters from your field to the Graveyard, when the sum of all their Levels is exactly equal to the Level of the Synchro Monster.
+TUNER MONSTERS FOR SYNCHRO SUMMON

-Tuner Monsters for Synchro Summon In order to Synchro Summon a Synchro Monster, you need I Tuner (look for "Tuner" next to its Type).
+In order to Synchro Summon a Synchro Monster, you need I Tuner (look for "Tuner" next to its Type).
 The Tuner monster and other face-up monsters you use for the Synchro Summon are called Synchro Materials.
 The sum of their Levels is the Level of Synchro Monster you can Summon.
-How to Synchro Summon During your Main Phase, you can declare a Synchro Summon when the combined total Levels of 1 face-up Tuner monster and any number of 1 other face-up monsters you control are equal to the Level of the Synchro Monster you want to Synchro Summon.
-After double-checking the Level of the Synchro Monster you want, send the face-up Synchro Materials from your side of the field to the Graveyard.
-After sending the Synchro Materials from the field to the Graveyard, take the Synchro Monster from your Extra Deck and play it onto the field in face-up Attack Position or face-up Defense Position.
+HOW TO SYNCHRO SUMMON - During your Main Phase, you can declare a Synchro Summon when the combined total Levels of 1 face-up Tuner monster and any number of other face-up monsters you control are equal to the Level of the Synchro Monster you want to Synchro Summon. - After double-checking the Level of the Synchro Monster you want, send the face-up Synchro Materials from your field to the Graveyard. - After sending the Synchro Materials from the field to the Graveyard, take the Synchro Monster from your Extra Deck and play it in the Extra Monster Zone in face-up Attack or Defense Position.
+If there is a Link Monster on the field, you can Synchro Summon a monster in one of your zones it points to.